Skip to content

 Why are we all trying to do the same thing separately?

-Interfaith Ministries sits on the campus of First United Methodist Church, and the relationship between the two is more than a lease agreement.
+Interfaith Ministries sits on the campus of First United Methodist Church.
 First UMC sold The Bridge to United Way last year, and it's now Martha's Hope, a homeless shelter and transitional housing center.
-The campus keeps adding layers of service, and volunteers move between church work and community work without drawing much distinction between the two.

 Emergency Assistance is the core.
 Rent payments, utility bills, prescriptions, transportation costs.
 The kind of urgent needs where the difference between help arriving Tuesday or Friday is the difference between keeping your apartment and losing it.
 I've seen families come through that door needing $800 by the end of the week.
 That's not a situation where spiritual counsel helps.
 It's a situation where money helps.